Egypt president sweeps out army rulers

 "It's too soon to say what the potential implications might be," one senior U.S. official said in Washington.

-Tantawi and Enan were appointed advisers and given honors, suggesting they will not face the same fate as Mubarak, once air force commander, who was jailed for life aged 84.
+Tantawi and Enan were appointed advisers and given honours, suggesting they will not face the same fate as Mubarak, once air force commander, who was jailed for life aged 84.

 "I did not mean to send a negative message about anyone, but my aim was the benefit of this nation," Mursi said on Sunday during a holiday speech that was pointedly diplomatic.